How to Clear

 - Once the water does clear up, you will most

-probably see debris on the pool floor (dead leaves, algae,
+likely see debris on the pool floor (dead leaves, algae,

 etc.).
 If there is only a small amount of debris present, you